Hierarchical Randomized Smoothing: Hierarchical randomized smoothing using ablation smoothing

 \section{Hierarchical randomized smoothing using ablation smoothing}

-There are different types of certificates based on randomized ablation.
-One way is to use ablation smoothing to certify threat models where adversaries control multiple pixels in an image \citep{levine2020robustness}. \citet{liu2021pointguard} ablate nodes in a point cloud by deleting them. \citet{bojchevski2020efficient} experiment with ablation smoothing for individual attributes in a graph and show that their method is superior. \citet{scholten2022randomized} directly mask out entire nodes in a graph, yielding certificates against adversaries that arbitrarily perturb node attributes.
+There are different types randomized ablation certificates: In image classification, \citet{levine2020robustness} randomly ablate pixels by masking them.
+In point cloud classification, \citet{liu2021pointguard} ablate points by deleting them to certify robustness against adversarial point insertion, deletion and modification.
+In sequence classification, \citet{huang2023rsdel} randomly delete sequence elements to certify robustness against edit distance threat models.
+In node/graph classification, \citet{bojchevski2020efficient} experiment with ablation smoothing for individual attributes but show that their additive method is superior. \citet{scholten2022randomized} directly mask out entire nodes, yielding strong certificates against adversaries that arbitrarily perturb node attributes.

-\textbf{Ablation smoothing differences.} Note that the ablation baseline \citep{levine2020robustness} draws \(k\) pixels to ablate from a uniform distribution \(\mathcal{U}(k,N)\) over all possible subsets with \(k\) pixels of an image with \(N\) total pixels. \citet{levine2020robustness} derive that \(\Delta^L = 1-\frac{\binom{N-r}{k}}{\binom{N}{k}}\).
-This is in contrast to our approach, which selects pixels to add noise to with a probability of \(p\) for which we have \(\Delta^S=1-p^r\).
-In other words, we choose the pixel selection probability \(p = 1-\frac{k}{N}\) for every \(k\), where \(N\) is the number of pixels in an image (i.e.\ we select \(k\) pixels in expectation).
+\textbf{Ablation smoothing differences.} The ablation baseline \citep{levine2020robustness} draws \(k\) pixels to ablate from a uniform distribution \(\mathcal{U}(k,N)\) over all possible subsets with \(k\) out of \(N\) pixels. \citet{levine2020robustness} derive \(\Delta^L = 1-\frac{\binom{N-r}{k}}{\binom{N}{k}}\).
+This is in contrast to our approach, which selects pixels to add noise to with a probability of \(p\), for which we have \(\Delta^S=1-p^r\).
+In other words, we choose the pixel selection probability of \(p = 1-\frac{k}{N}\) (i.e.\ we select \(k\) pixels in expectation).
 This way, increasing \(k\) corresponds to decreasing \(p\) and vice versa.
-In short, for small \(N\) we have \( \Delta^S < \Delta^L\).
-The differences are negligible for our discussion, see \citep{scholten2022randomized} for a detailed comparison.
+Interestingly, this type of ablation smoothing is tighter for small \(N\) since \( \Delta^S < \Delta^L\) for \(k>0\) (see \citet{scholten2022randomized} (Appendix B, Proposition 5) for a detailed discussion; later also verified by \citet{huang2023rsdel}).

-\textbf{Ablation and additive noise hybrid.} Notably, our method generalizes ablation and additive noise smoothing into a common framework: The additional column indicates which entity will be ablated, but instead of ablating entities we only add noise to them.
+\textbf{Ablation and additive noise hybrid.} Notably, our method generalizes ablation and additive noise smoothing into a common framework: The additional indicator indicates which entity will be ablated, but instead of ablating entities we only add noise to them.
 If we ablate the selected rows instead of adding noise, we can restore certificates for ablation smoothing as a special case of our framework:

 \ablationProp{2}{}{2} \begin{proof} We can first apply \autoref{thm2} and obtain:

 for \(\tilde{\bm{v}} = 1\) and \({\bm{v}} = 1\) (since we always ablate selected rows there is only a single lower-level region~\(\mathcal{H}\)).
 Solving this LP yields